-Calcific tendonitis occurs when calcium deposits form in the tendons in the shoulder.
+Calcific tendonitis is a build up of calcium in the tendons in the shoulder.

 Copyright © Nucleus Medical Media, Inc.

-You will be asked about your symptoms and medical history.
+The doctor will ask about your symptoms and health history.
 A physical exam will be done.
 It will focus on your shoulder.
 A doctor who treats bones may be needed.

 Images may be taken of your shoulder.
 This can be done with an x-ray.

-In some cases, surgery may be done to remove deposits.
-The procedure is called arthroscopy.
-It uses small incisions and instruments to view the joint and remove the deposits.
+Some people may need surgery to remove the deposits.
+This can be done with arthroscopy.
+It uses small incisions and tools to view and remove the deposits.

 Arthroscopy Association of North America